This post was originally published on Aug. 14, 2019, and was updated on March 26, 2021.

 Accordingly, your link building strategies need to be focused on providing value to web users while simultaneously pointing to your site.

-The safest approach is to popularize your best content in the hopes that other writers will see it and cite it in their own work.
+The safest approach is to promote your best content in the hopes that other writers will see it and cite it in their own work.

 For example, you can distribute your content on social media, complete with original research and statistics that other content producers will link to.

-However, it’s often more reliable to build links on your own.
+However, relying on others to find and link to your content is often an exercise in disappointment.
+It’s often more reliable and pragmatic to build links on your own.
 If you want those links to be relevant and valuable to web users, the best way to do this is through guest posting with external publishers.
 The basic idea is to write an article that the publisher (and their audience) will find valuable, and find a way to relevantly link to your on-site content in the body of that article.
 For example, you might cite your own original research or link to a guide you’ve written for further reading.

 Link building strategies